 Minors are optional.
 Minors consist of five full course units (or four full course units plus an approved experience).
 Only one course taken as a part of the student's major may also be counted toward the student's minor; however, correlate courses for the major may be applied freely to the minor.
 Multiple minors may overlap by only one course.
-One-half of the courses required for the minor must be completed at TCNJ or through a previously approved course exchange program.
+At least one-half of the courses required for the minor must be completed at The College of New Jersey or through a previously approved course exchange program.
 Minors will be recorded along with majors on the student's transcript.